ii0606226/gdrive-compendium/tingen-win-steps.md

 * If you have git installed - you can run `git clone https://github.com/eXhumer/TinGen` in the command prompt to download the latest version instead of Steps 1 and 2.

 # Further improvements
 * Create a .bat file (say, `run.bat`), place TinGen invocation there (i.e. `venv\scripts\python.exe TinGen.py <FolderID> --encrypt`), run it with double-click.
 Removes the need to print those scary commands by hand.
 Makes runs repeatable (and automatable).
 You can even make a single .bat to run, say, `rclone` and then `TinGen`.
+Keywords to google for additional info: `windows bat script`
 * Create a scheduled task to run it regularly:
   * Open the "Run" menu (press Win+R), enter `taskschd.msc`, press OK or Enter.
   * In the opened window click "Create Basic Task".